graphql-rust/juniper/docs/book/content/advanced/subscriptions.md

 but instead of immediately returning a single answer, a result is sent every time a particular event happens on the server.

-For the usage of subscriptions you need to add [juniper_subscriptions][juniper_subscriptions] into your cargo.toml:
+In order to execute subscriptions you need a coordinator (that spawns connections) and a GraphQL object that can be resolved into a stream, elements of which will then be returned to the end user. [juniper_subscriptions][juniper_subscriptions] crate provides a default connection implementation, and you'll need to add it into your cargo.toml:
 ```toml
 [dependencies]
 juniper = { git = "https://github.com/graphql-rust/juniper", branch = "master" }